cstroe/svndumpapi/README.md

 To get an `svn log`-like summary of your dump file, you can use the [`SvnDumpSummary`](src/main/java/com/github/cstroe/svndumpgui/internal/utility/SvnDumpSummary.java) (sample output [here](src/test/resources/summary/svn_multi_file_delete.txt)).

+## Consumers

+An `SvnDumpConsumer` consumes the various pieces of an `SvnDump`.
+Specializations of a consumer are:

+* `SvnDumpMutator`: changes the SvnDump in some way
+* `SvnDumpValidator`: validates the correctness of the SvnDump in some way
+* `SvnDumpWriter`: write the SvnDump in some format

+Consumers (and therefore any of its specializations) can be chained together to achieve complex operations on SVN dump files.

 ## Mutators

 The API allows for changing of an SVN dump file via